 Keeping it curvy

 You don’t have to go full circle to reap the benefits of rounded logos.
 Sometimes just a bit of an arc will give your logo the same feeling of softness and comfort.
-This logo for a wedding planner deftly uses floral overlays and a gentle curve to inspire trust and confidence in potential clients.
+This logo for a wedding planner deftly uses floral graphics and a gentle curve to inspire trust and confidence in potential clients.
 This design does a great job pairing disparate fonts to create a complex, yet unified look.